erikyao/erikyao.github.io/_posts/2016-06-14-digest-of-ggplot2.md

 Different types of aesthetic attributes work better with different types of variables:

-- Colour and shape work well with categorical variables,
+- `colour` and `shape` work well with categorical variables,
-- while size works better with continuous variables.
+- while `size` works better with continuous variables.

 The amount of data also makes a difference: